probablyanasian/CurrencyBot/README.md

 #### *To the Discord judge/evaluator: Thank you so much for taking the time to look at our project!*

-*P.S.
-If you guys have internships available, in the summer hopefully, please let me know.*
+*P. S. If you guys have internships available, in the summer hopefully, please let me know.*

 *P. P. S. I'm pretty close to Discord HQ* - Probably an Asian#0508